scarviz/WesternHatsGunman/README.md

 Cardboard Hackathon in Kyoto 2015/12/13

 ---
-## Wilderness of the duel in VR!
-## Looking back more quickly than the enemy , and shoot a gun !
+## Wilderness of the duel in VR!<br>Looking back more quickly than the enemy , and shoot a gun !

----
 ### How To Play
 1. It faces the back once from a state in which faces the enemy.
 1. Wait since it is three counted.